hydraspace/hydraspace/README.md

 - 👋 Hi, I’m @hydraspace
-- 👀 I’m interested in art and computers.
+- 👀 I’m interested in computers, data, art, music, sustainability, and more
-- 💞️ I’m looking to collaborate on art and technology projects.
 - 📫 Reach me at hydraspaced@protonmail.com

 <!---